Debtanu2005/IBY_assignment/readme.md

 - **ROUGE-2**: Precision = 0.184, Recall = 0.369, F1 = 0.245
 - **ROUGE-L**: Precision = 0.212, Recall = 0.427, F1 = 0.284

-These results show the fine-tuned model achieves **good recall (captures most relevant content)** and moderate precision, meaning summaries are **comprehensive** but can be further refined for conciseness.

-Additionally:
-- **BLEU**: For sentence-level evaluation (future experiments).
-- **Human Evaluation**: Summaries rated for clarity, faithfulness, and conciseness.

 ---